Voidspecter21/Voidspecter21/README.md

 ## 🔍 What I Do

+- **SQL Analytics** — writing queries from basic SELECT/WHERE all the way to subqueries, CTEs, and window functions (RANK, LAG, LEAD) on real business datasets
 - **Healthcare Data Analysis** — applying statistical methods to real clinical and public health datasets
 - **SPSS & Excel Analytics** — descriptive statistics, inferential analysis, regression, cross-tabulations
 - **Research Support** — assisting with undergraduate research design, data collection, and reporting
-- **Community Health** — translating data findings into health education and outreach

 ---